zoltan-mihalyi/grape/README.md

     npm install -g grunt-cli

- To install development dependencies (grunt and grunt-contrib-requirejs) you have to
+To install development dependencies you have to

     npm install

 If you don't have npm, download node.js from http://nodejs.org If you installed the dependencies, you can build with

-    grunt
+    grunt build

-Then dist/grape.min.js appears.
+Then dist/grape.js appears.